HichTala/diffusion-model-for-logo-generation/README.md

 <img src="img/sportslogohistorylogos.png" title="Preview of sportslogohistory.com">

-Luckily again, about 500 logos are available on the website.
+Luckily again, about **500 logos** are available on the website.
 They are displayed in cards, above their description.

-As there is no API for this website, we developed an *ad-hoc* webscraping script using Python and BeautifulSoup4.
-[The associated code](https://gitlab.mines-ales.fr/AntoineBrz/diffusion-model-for-logo-generation/-/tree/%23f-dataset-generator/) is available on another branch.
+As there is no API for this website, **we developed an *ad-hoc* webscraping script** using Python and BeautifulSoup4.
+[The associated code](https://gitlab.mines-ales.fr/AntoineBrz/diffusion-model-for-logo-generation/-/tree/%23f-dataset-generator/) is available on another branch (#f-dataset-generator).

 <img src="img/scraping.png" height="250" style="display:block; margin-left:auto; margin-right:auto" title="Web-scraping diagram">